Cellularity and subdivision of KLR and weighted KLRW algebras: Homogeneous (affine) cellular bases in type C

-\textbf{Case 3.} If $t$ is a (virtual) red string, then it has to have a different residue to $s$ by \autoref{D:CYoung}.(a).
+\textbf{Case 4.} If $t$ is an (affine) red string, then it has to have a different residue to $s$ by \autoref{D:CYoung}.(a).
 In this case, a standard Reidemeister II relation applies and we can move $s$ rightwards.

-\textbf{Case 4.} If $t$ is a solid string, then the only situations preventing us from pulling $s$ rightwards via a Reidemeister II relation are the ones displayed in \autoref{R:IISliding} and \autoref{R:IIISliding}.
+\textbf{Case 5.} If $t$ is a solid string, then the only situations preventing us from pulling $s$ rightwards via a Reidemeister II relation are the ones displayed in \autoref{R:IISliding} and \autoref{R:IIISliding}.
 In both cases we can pull $s$ rightwards except for the diagram to the right of the equals sign in \autoref{R:IIISliding}.
 However, for this diagram we observe that either $s$ and $t$ are in the same Young equivalence class by \autoref{D:CYoung}.(c), or $t$ is now the rightmost solid string that is not in any Young equivalence class.
 Note that it can happen that $t$ is no longer contained in a Young equivalence class because the dot has moved onto $t$.
 As $s$ and $t$ are row equivalence by repeating the argument applied to $t$ sufficiently many times shows that $s$ (and $t$), belong to a Young equivalence class.

-\textbf{Case 5.} Assume that $t$ is a ghost string.
+\textbf{Case 6.} Assume that $t$ is a ghost string.
 Note that we are not in the situations of (c) and (d) of \autoref{D:RowEquivalence} because, by assumption, $s$ is rightmost with respect to being not in any Young equivalence class.
 Hence, a Reidemeister II relation applies.

-Note that after pulling $s$ rightwards it is either contained in a Young equivalence class (cases 1, 2 or 4) or we can continue pulling it two the right (cases 3 and 5).
-Repeating the argument sufficiently many times shows that $s$ is contained in a Young equivalence class because we cannot pull $s$ arbitrarily far to the right as it will eventually stop next to a (virtual) red string of the same residue.
+Note that after pulling $s$ rightwards it is either contained in a Young equivalence class (cases 1, 2, 3 or 5) or we can continue pulling it two the right (cases 4 and 6).
+Repeating the argument sufficiently many times shows that $s$ is contained in a Young equivalence class because we cannot pull $s$ arbitrarily far to the right as it will eventually stop next to an (affine) red string of the same residue.
 Hence, the result follows by induction. \end{proof}